Apiculture Extension update from Michigan State University Extension

 Supporting pollinator education for the public

-MSU Extension wrote an article, “What should I do if I find a swarm of bees?,” as a resource for the public.
-The article provides suggestions for connecting with local beekeepers to relocate honey bee swarms.
+MSU Extension's article, “What should I do if I find a swarm of bees?,” is a resource for the public that provides suggestions for connecting with local beekeepers to relocate honey bee swarms.

 Pollinator enthusiasts and home gardeners can take MSU’s free, self-paced Pollinator Champions online course.
 In this course, students learn about the pollinators in Michigan, why they are important, and what can be done to help them thrive.
 After completing this course, individuals can choose to become “Certified” Pollinator Champions, which provides them with access to a slide set and handouts, so that they can provide pollinator education to groups in their area.